Self-help is a part of our program everyday for children of all ages.

 texture, or simply that your little one was more tired than

 ~ We don't always have to have our favorites.
 As an adult, if I'm hungry I'll eat something that's "good enough" vs waiting

 for my favorite food. ;) There have even been times that I've developed an appreciation for a new food because of this!

 ~ Offering a variety of tastes and textures now will encourage your little one to explore new foods throughout life.

 ► It will also be at the parent's pace of when to introduce solid foods.
 Some families choose to start immediately with mashed and soft table food, while others prefer to first use purees.
 (Soft foods are developmentally appropriate for most children starting at 6 months.
 Please discuss this with your doctor.)
 We will wait for you to first offer your little one solid foods at home before offering foods from our menu.
-Once we have begun offering solid foods, serving a puree vs solid food for a meal will be at our discretion based on the child's interest.
+Once we have begun offering solid foods, serving a puree vs solid food for a meal will be at our discretion based on the child's interest and development.

 The milestone that we will be working together on is for infants to join Cuddles Academy's full meal service by their 12th month.
 This is typically achieved by the 9th or 10th month.

 ► All purees/foods will be served during our scheduled mealtime.

 ► Having a set routine is healthy!
 When a little one knows what is coming next and feels that their needs are not only being met but are understood, it adds security and trust at a time when every day is presenting new and different experiences.
 Additionally, setting a schedule for your little one now will set a great foundation for the toddler years.
 If we later try to add a schedule to a toddler's day they may feel frustrated.
 Your little one may not have the words to ask, but will be confused.
 "Why is there now a set time to eat and sleep?
 Why did this suddenly change when I liked the way it was before?"